orbikm/mkdocs-ezlinks-plugin/README.md

   - search
   - ezlinks
 ```
+> **NOTE**

-**NOTE**: If you have no plugins entry in your config file yet, you'll likely also want to add the search plugin.
+>   If you have no plugins entry in your config file yet, you'll likely also want to add the search plugin.
 MkDocs enables it by default if there is no plugins entry set, but now you have to enable it explicitly.

-## Configuration Options
+# Configuration Options
 ```
 plugins:
     - search
     - ezlinks:
-        - wikilinks: {TRUE|false}
+        - wikilinks: {true|false}
-        - absolute: {TRUE|false}
+        - absolute: {true|false}
 ```
+## wikilinks
+Determines whether to scan for wikilinks or not (See [WikiLink Support](#wikilink-support)).

+## absolute
+Determines whether to translate absolute liks to relative links (see [Absolute Links](#absolute-links)).
+> **NOTE**
+>  This plugin does not function well when the 'wikilinks' markdown extension is enabled.

 # Features
 ## Filename Links